ravenprotocol/ravnest/docs/walkthrough.rst

         }
     }

 The above code defines 3 nodes, each having 8 GB RAM each and a network bandwidth of 10 Mbps.
 Since we will be spawning these 3 compute nodes locally, we set different ports for each node's IP address.
-This is our pool of Nodes.
+This is our pool of Provider Nodes.

 Defining the Deep Learning Model
 --------------------------------